-The number of deer removed via the targeted removal program will be strictly governed by the Ohio Division of Wildlife (ODOW) through the issuance of deer damage permits.
+The number of deer removed via the targeted removal program will be strictly governed by the Ohio Division of Wildlife through the issuance of deer damage permits.

-In 2023, the MetroParks anticipates requesting 50 - 100 deer damage permits to be utilized in Mill Creek Park (south of Midlothian Blvd.), Huntington Woods, and Hitchcock Woods.
-Mill Creek Park will remain the primary focus for targeted removal efforts in 2023, additional efforts at Huntington Woods and Hitchcock Woods will take place after the controlled hunting program has concluded for the year, as budget allows.
+The MetroParks anticipates requesting up to 100 deer damage permits to be utilized in Mill Creek Park (south of Midlothian Blvd.), Huntington Woods, and Hitchcock Woods during the 2023-2024 management year - the final number of permits requested may vary based upon need, time restraints, and available budget.
+Mill Creek Park will remain the primary focus for targeted removal efforts during the 2023-2024 management year, additional efforts at Huntington Woods and Hitchcock Woods may take place after the controlled hunting program has concluded for the year, based upon need and available budget.